-- Gochugaru (Korean red chili powder), sugar, sesame seeds, minced garlic, mirin, Gochujang (Korean red chili paste), soy sauce, Oligodang Syrup (or corn syrup), vinegar, and sesame oil.
+- Gochugaru (Korean red chili powder), sugar, sesame seeds, minced garlic, mirin, Gochujang (Korean red chili paste), soy sauce, Oligodang Syrup (or honey), vinegar, and sesame oil.

 - Possible toppings include a soft-boiled egg, cucumber, kimchi, lettuce, cabbage, carrot, cherry tomatoes, and other vegetables of your choice.
 My personal favorite combination includes a soft-boiled egg, cucumber, and kimchi!

 Essential tricks and techniques